 Prepare wasabi vinaigrette dressing to serve over salads.

-Allergic reactions to wasabi root are quite rare.
-However, some incidences of allergic reactions to horseradish and W. japonica have reported and if so it should be avoided in individuals who are intolerant to this root.
+Allergic reactions to wasabi root are relatively rare.
+However, a few incidences of allergy to horseradish and W. japonica have been reported.
+It should be avoided in individuals who are intolerant of this root or its products.

-As in horseradish, W. japonica too can cause irritation to skin, mucus membranes, and eyes.
-This is due to the release of allyl sulphide gas (allyl-isothiocyanate) while chopping, crushing, or grating the root.
-Disruption of the cell wall activates enzyme myrosinase which when reacts with glucosinolates to form allyl isothiocyanates.
-Lemon citrus or vinegar check this reaction and stabilizes the flavor.
-Its effect can be minimized by using blender/mixer in well-ventilated place and wearing protective gloves and mask.
+As in horseradish, W. japonica also can cause irritation to skin, mucosa, and eyes.
+This is so because of the release of allyl sulfide gas (allyl-isothiocyanate) while chopping, crushing, or grating the root.
+During grating, disruption of the cell wall activates myrosinase enzyme, which when reacts with glucosinolates, produces allyl isothiocyanates.
+A dash of lemon citrus or vinegar can check this reaction and stabilize the flavor.
+Its effect can be minimized by using a blender/mixer in a well-ventilated place and wearing protective gloves and a mask.
 (Medical disclaimer).

 ≺≺ Back to Spices from Wasabi.
 Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.

 ≺≺ Back to Home page.